Rails-Designer/perron-site/app/content/articles/rendering.md

 ```

-### Group published posts by category, sorted by date within each category
+### Group published posts by category

+Sorted by date within each category.

 ```ruby
 categorized_posts = Content::Post.all